eclipse/mosaic.website/content/docs/extending_mosaic/perception_deep_dive.md

 spatial search for entities in that rectangle.
 To allow every vehicle to access the spatial index we opted for a global implementation in the [Application Simulator](/docs/simulators/application_simulator#eclipse-mosaic-application-simulator), which is only updated when some vehicle requests a spatial search (lazy loading).
-MOSAIC provides three implementations for the spatial index: `Trivial`, `QuadTree` and `Grid`.
+MOSAIC provides two implementations for the spatial index: `tree`, and `grid`.

-#### Trivial
-The trivial index doesn't implement any index data-structure and just iterates over all entities in a for loop.
-This is sufficient for small scenarios with limited amount of vehicles.

 #### Quad-Tree
 The Quad-Tree index represents entities in a tree data structure, that stores entities in a node up to a `splitSize` amount.